Kitchen tips : How to store lemons | 5 best ways to store lemons fresh for longer

-If lemon juice kept in room temperature then it can easily generate bacteria in it and lose it’s texture.
+If lemon juice is kept at room temperature then it can easily generate bacteria in it and lose its texture.

-So to store lemon juice for longer duration, first pour lemon juice in a dark color bottle so that light can’t easily pass through the bottle then keep it in the refrigerator for at least 2 to 3 days.
+So store lemon juice for a longer duration.
+First, pour lemon juice into a dark colour bottle so that light can’t easily pass through the bottle then keep it in the refrigerator for at least 2 to 3 days.

 | Also read : how to clean sticky grease off kitchen cabinets